 Do not overthink it.
 Do not wait for the perfect tool or the perfect process.
 Just try one thing on one workflow and see what happens.

-You can read the AI roadmap post for how to sequence projects over time, see how a consultant helps compress the trial-and-error phase, review how I work with small businesses, or book a free 15-minute workflow review if you'd like a second opinion on your specific situation.
+You can read the AI roadmap post for how to sequence projects over time, see how a consultant helps compress the trial-and-error phase, review how I work with small businesses, or book a free 15-minute bottleneck review if you'd like a second opinion on your specific situation.